Hymn Tunes

 is a noble and stately setting, based on a familiar hymn tune composed by

-John Bacchus Dykes and first published in Hymns Ancient and Modern
+John Bacchus Dykes and first published in Hymns Ancient and Modern in 1861, where it appeared with its familiar text, "Holy, holy,

-holy!"
+holy".
 In keeping with the Trinitarian nature of the verse, the tune name

-was drawn from the Council of Nicaea (A.D.
+was drawn from the Council of Nicaea(A.D.
 325).
 The prelude opens with

 loosely imitative counterpoint in the manuals, making use of a rich